Things to Do in Barcelona

 MUHBA, Museum d’Història de Barcelona

-Barcelona history museum is spread to various locations where you will find excavations from the Roman times.
+Barcelona history museum is spread to various locations with excavations from the Roman times.
 At the locations, you can witness streets, houses and pottery from the Roman times.
-I recommend the museum for true history fanatics.
+True history fanatics shouldn’t miss this museum.

 - Website: ajuntament.barcelona.cat

 - Opening hours: Please check opening times here: ajuntament.barcelona.cat

 Virreina Centre de la Imatge